About the Bemidji Symphony Orchestra

 The mission of the Bemidji Symphony Orchestra is to enrich and educate musicians and audiences of northern Minnesota through innovative orchestral experiences.

 The Bemidji Symphony Orchestra is a thriving community orchestra servicing the region of North Central Minnesota.
 We bring classical music to new audiences and provide performance experience for musicians.
-The Orchestra performs six subscription concerts each season and offers concerts for youth biennially.
+The BSO performs six subscription concerts each season and offers concerts for youth biennially.
 We also offer a Summer Pops concert.

 Established in 1938 by Milton Dieterich under the auspices of Bemidji State University, the BSO separated from the University in 2000 and became an independent, 501(c)3 nonprofit arts organization.
-During the 2003-2004 season, the BSO held a national search for its first independent conductor, and hired Dr. Beverly Everett, who became the Orchestra's first resident conductor in 2005.
+During the 2003-2004 season, the BSO held a national search for its first independent conductor, and hired Dr. Beverly Everett, who became the BSO's first resident conductor in 2005.

 Musicians who are interested in auditioning to play with the BSO are invited to contact the BSO’s Music Personnel Manager Gretchen Rusch for detailed information on dates, locations, and audition requirements.